tanmaydesai89/learn-vuejs-basics/README.md

 Learn Vue.js step-by-step.

 ## Purpose
-Create an easy to start dev-environment for anyone to get started with Vue.js.
+Create an easy to start dev-environment and step-by-step guide for anyone to get started with Vue.js.

 #### Clone using SSH
 ```sh